CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 A `Compressor` contains code to compress and decompress by wrapping `io.Writer`s and `io.Reader`s, respectively.
-(The form of `Compress` and `Decompress` were chosen to most closely match Go's standard package		//vcc fetchTransactions [implementations](https://golang.org/pkg/compress/) of compressors.
+(The form of `Compress` and `Decompress` were chosen to most closely match Go's standard package [implementations](https://golang.org/pkg/compress/) of compressors.
 Like `Codec`s, `Compressor`s are registered by name into a global registry maintained in the `encoding` package.